-The strategic vision seeks to build on the strengths of Wales’s PCET sector in order to better meet the challenges and opportunities ahead.
+The strategic vision seeks to build on the strengths of Wales’s Tertiary Education sector to better meet the challenges and opportunities ahead.

 The Welsh Government commissioned Professor Ellen Hazelkorn to undertake a review of the governance, regulation and oversight of post-compulsory education in Wales.
 The report contained two primary recommendations:

 - develop an overarching vision for the PCET sector